-Theme: The More Inclusive Councils: Presbytery, Synod and General Assembly and the Church Ecumenical

-Components: The role of presbytery, synod and General Assembly Establishing, amending and interpreting the Constitution The General Assembly as a program agency and as a governing body Being Presbyterian and Ecumenical Transferring to and from and Uniting with Churches of Other Communions Mock Presbytery meeting to consider Constitutional Amendments before the Presbyteries
+Theme: The More Inclusive Councils: Presbytery, Synod and General Assembly and the Church Ecumenical Components: The role of presbytery, synod and General Assembly Establishing, amending and interpreting the Constitution The General Assembly as a program agency and as a governing body Being Presbyterian and Ecumenical Transferring to and from and Uniting with Churches of Other Communions Mock General Assembly Meeting

-- Readings:Form of Government, chapter 3.03-3.0503, chapter 5, and chapter 6 Gray and Tucker, pp. 88-99 Kirkpatrick, Is There a Future for the PCUSA?
-OGA, "The Assembly in Brief" Book of Amendments to the PCUSA Constitution from the 220th General Assembly, http://www.pcusa.org/media/uploads/oga/pdf/amendments 220 part1.pdf and http://www.pcusa.org/media/uploads/oga/pdf/amendments 220 part2.pdf Joe Small, "The Travail of the Presbytery" Wright, "Presbyterian Commitment to Ecumenism" - Reflection What was the most significant action taken at the 220th General Assembly, and what was the most significant item of business before the Assembly that upon which it failed to take definitive action?
+Readings: Form of Government, chapter 3.03-3.0503, chapter 5, and chapter 6 Gray and Tucker, pp. 88-99 Kirkpatrick, Is There a Future for the PCUSA?
+Overtures before the 221 st General Assembly Joe Small, "The Travail of the Presbytery" Wright, "Presbyterian Commitment to Ecumenism" Reflection What do you think will be the most significant actions taken at the 221st General Assembly?